akeneo/pim-helpcenter/content/md/products-super-power/how-to-manage-my-publications.md

 ## Publish a single product

 To publish a product:
+1. Select a product in the grid,
-1. Open a product form
+1. Open the product form
 1. Click on the "..." in the top right corner of the screen
 1. Select `Publish this version` in the dropdown